 4. Web-based online digital backup storage such as Carbonite.com or Mozy.com

 The more different kinds of media you use to back up your digital photo files, the safer your data will be.
 Even if one type has a manufacturing defect and fails early, the other kind will not fail at the same time.
 And by storing copies in more than one location, you'll protect against loss from burglars, fires, floods, human errors and electromagnetic pulse EMP attacks or solar EMP storms.

 Photo above: USB memory "thumb drives" are perfect for storing in a bank's safety deposit box --- a large capacity thumb drive is only 2 or 3 inches long and can hold a complete set of wedding photos.
 It's my belief (though I have no way to test it) this would survive an EMP electromagnetic pulse burst if stored in a bank's safety deposit box.
-In theory the metal box and metal vault lining would short an EMP pulse to ground, or act like a Faraday Shield,protecting the metal box's contents.
-Ditto for a home safe, such as a gun safe, since they're made of metal and are kept closed.
+In theory the metal box and metal vault lining would short an EMP pulse to ground, acting like a Faraday Shield,and protecti the metal box's contents.

 What is EMP and where does it come from?